mchmarny/buttons/README.md

 ## Configuring Flic Button

-To setup Flic buttons on your device () follow the [start instructions](https://start.flic.io/).
-The Flic buttons also come with all kinds of [preprogrammed actions](https://flic.io/all-functions).
+To setup Flic buttons on your device follow the [quick start instructions](https://start.flic.io/).
+Each one of the Flic buttons come with many [pre-programmed actions](https://flic.io/all-functions).

 <img src="image/flic-req.png" alt="Flic Internet Request Action">

-To execute above configured Cloud Run service in this demo, we will use `Internet Request` action.
-To do that you will need to select one of your buttons, expand the `Advanced` category, and configure an action for either `single`, `double`, or `hold` click.
+To execute above configured Cloud Run service though we will use the `Internet Request` action.
+To do that you will need to select one of your buttons on your device, expand the `Advanced` category, and configure an action for either `single`, `double`, or `hold` click.

 <img src="image/flic-nav.png" alt="Flic Internet Request Action">